Tatiana Stroganova, PhD

 Directions of research

-As the head of the Moscow Center for Neurocognitive Research (Moscow MEG Center) I supervise a series of research projects running at the Center, most of which make use of the MEG technique.
+I supervise a series of research projects running at the Moscow Center for Neurocognitive Research (Moscow MEG Center) Center, most of which make use of the MEG technique.
 The following are the major directions of research at our Center

 First, we study neural bases of neurodevelopmental disorders, with focus on the disorders of the autism spectrum (ASD).
 Since ASD is a highly genetically heterogeneous group of disorders, the current global trend is to investigate the biological processes underlying specific brain or behavioral deficits in ASD, rather than to look for universal ‘ASD biomarkers’.
 Therefore, we focus on the neural underpinning of specific deficits that might be present in patients across diagnostic categories, such as e.g. alterations in basic visual and auditory processing and regulation of the balance between neural excitation and inhibition in the brain, etc.